philippbayer/OcOmCompareAquamaps/README.md

 # OcOm CompareAquamaps

+Given a table of amplicon sequence variant (ASV)-based sightings of fish (latitude and longitude), how likely is it that the species is there and it was not a false positive?
+We can use Aquamaps-based species distribution probabilities to check!

 This package contains two functions:

-- get_shapes() - given a OceanOmics amplicon pipeline phyloseq object RDS file, pull out the Aquamaps species probability maps for the sighted species, then returns a table with the ASV-based species sightings, their latitude/longitude, and their Aquamaps probabilities for that location
+- get_shapes() - given a OceanOmics amplicon pipeline phyloseq object RDS file, pull out the Aquamaps species probability maps for the sighted species, then return a table with the ASV-based species sightings, their latitude/longitude, and their Aquamaps probabilities for that location
 - plot_shapes() - a helper function to plot the probabilities.
-Looks like this:
+Looks like this for a transect study with the ASV-reads log in color, and the shapes based on Probability groups:

 ![an example map with Probabilities](img/example.png)